Slipperboard/firmware/README.md

 make cpplint
 ```
 This command fails if cpplint reports any style issues.
+The included `CPPLINT.cfg` file sets a 120-character line length and
+disables several noisy checks so that the current codebase passes.

 For additional diagnostics, run clang-tidy over the source files with: